Graduate Student Handbook

 Graduate Program Basics

 Typically, Ph.D. trainees enter in the Fall via the ILS portal, rotate in three laboratories from their choice of 14 departments, and take a minimal set of professional development courses (e.g., journal club and ethics) with no formal coursework.
-Students enroll in the BMB program in January of the first year, and commit to a faculty member’s laboratory (link to form).
-Students select a Dissertation Advisory Committee by the end of their first year (link to Graduate School Advisory Committee Form), with which they will meet at least annually (Annual Meeting Form).
+Students enroll in the BMB program in January of the first year, and commit to a faculty member’s laboratory.
+Students select a Dissertation Advisory Committee by the end of their first year, with which they will meet at least annually.
 The curriculum consists of research and participation in a two-semester course covering topics in biochemistry, molecular biology, genetics, and cell biology.
 In addition, three electives are required in your area of interest from any of the life sciences programs.
 Students also participate each semester in a journal club and lab meetings, and a weekly professional development course in which 3rd and 4th year students will present their research findings to their peers.
 Course listings may be found on the online Graduate Bulletin.
-By the end of their second year, students are required to apply to take a Qualifying Exam to proceed into Candidacy (Candidacy Form).
-See Instructions (coming soon) and BMB guidelines (Rubric) for further information.
+By the end of their second year, students are required to apply to take a Qualifying Exam to proceed into Candidacy.
+See Instructions and BMB guidelines for further information.
 See Graduate Student Handbook for details.
-Following completion of a research project, a dissertation will be submitted (Final Doctoral Program of Study Form) and defended before to the department.
+Following completion of a research project, a dissertation will be submitted and defended before to the department.

 Extramural funding is an excellent mechanism to begin building your independent research career.
-All students are encouraged to apply for support from a training grant or extramural fellowship support – see links below.
+All students are encouraged to apply for support from a training grant or extramural fellowship support – see Training Fellowship Opportunities links below.

 For additional questions / concerns about the program, please contact the BCMB Graduate Coordinator (e-mail: email@example.com; phone: 706-542-1334).